Arnavion/www-arnavion-dev/src/blog/2019-08-04-lets-encrypt-via-azure-function.md

 Function apps are limited in [what programming languages they support.](https://docs.microsoft.com/en-us/azure/azure-functions/supported-languages){ rel=nofollow } I wanted to only use one of the GA languages and not the preview ones, so I had a choice between Java, JavaScript and any .Net Core language.
 I decided to go with F#, as that is the most modern and type-safe language among the choices I had.

-You can find the code [here.](https://github.com/Arnavion/acme-azure-function){ rel=nofollow } It includes an ARM deployment template plus manual steps to deploy everything listed above.
+You can find the code for both Functions [here.](https://github.com/Arnavion/acme-azure-function){ rel=nofollow }

-There are two distinct processes of getting a cert on your CDN endpoint - provisioning the cert from Let's Encrypt, and deploying the provisioned cert to the CDN endpoint.
-Technically the process that deploys the cert to the CDN doesn't care where the cert came from, so it should be independent of the process that provisions the cert.
-That's why there are two functions in the Function app:

-- `RenewKeyVaultCertificateOrchestratorManager`

-    This function checks whether the cert needs to be renewed.
-If it does, it performs the ACME workflow, including uploading the http-01 challenge blob to the storage account, and uploads the final cert to the KeyVault.
+- The `Acme` Function periodically checks if the cert in the KeyVault is close to expiry.
+If it is, the Function requests a new cert from the ACME endpoint and uploads it to the KeyVault.

-- `UpdateCdnCertificate`

-    This function compares the cert that the CDN is currently configured to use with the one in the KeyVault.
-If they differ, it deploys the KeyVault cert to the CDN.
+- The `UpdateCdnCertificate` Function periodically checks if the CDN custom domain is using the latest version of the cert in the KeyVault.
+If it isn't, the Function updates the CDN custom domain so that it does.

+Each Function's directory also has an ARM deployment template and documentation for how to deploy it.

+The reason there are two distinct Functions is that the two are independent of each other.
+The `Acme` Function completes the dns-01 challenge, and thus only needs to work with the Azure DNS server to complete the challenge.
+(It requests a wildcard cert, so it couldn't complete an http-01 challenge anyway.)
+It doesn't need to know that this cert is then used with a CDN custom endpoint; that's the `UpdateCdnCertificate` Function's responsibility.

 Also, as a general principle, I did not want to use any of the existing Azure libraries for interacting with its REST API.
 I've had bad experiences with them in the past given that they pull in megabytes of dependencies and frequently have conflicts with the versions of those dependencies.
 I would also have to keep on top of their new releases / CVEs and update the dependency versions.
 Instead, I just wrote the minimal amount of code I needed to directly make HTTP requests to the REST API endpoints for the operations I cared about.

-I did however have to depend on the `Microsoft.NET.Sdk.Functions` package, since it contains the types and attributes you need to write the functions so that they can be loaded from the host.
+I did however have to depend on the `Microsoft.NET.Sdk.Functions` package, since it contains the types and attributes you need to write the Functions so that they can be loaded from the host.

 </section>